 Dartmoor is also the catchment area for many of Devon’s rivers, including the famous River Dart which starts as the East Dart and West Dart, merges at beautiful Dartmeet, and then flows through the town of Totnes before reaching the sea at Dartmouth.
-Indeed we are in the process of naming our rooms after Dartmoor rivers.

 As you explore Dartmoor, you may also encounter some of the moor’s wealth of prehistoric remains, mainly dating back to the late Neolithic and early Bronze Age, and numerous standing stones, stone circles and stone rows.